replicate/replicate-swift/README.md

 It lets you run models from your Swift code, and do various other things on Replicate.

+To learn how to use it, [take a look at our guide to building a SwiftUI app with Replicate](https://replicate.com/docs/get-started/swiftui).

 ## Requirements

 - macOS 12+ or iOS 15+